Los Angeles Employment Misclassification Attorney

 Why Choose Us?

-You need an employment attorney who is experienced in understanding the intricacies of both Federal and California employment law.
+You need an Los Angeles employment attorney who is experienced in understanding the intricacies of both Federal and California employment law.
 Sparrow Law Group understands that employment matters are often very personal, and we take the time to get to know you personally so that we can fully understand your case.
 Our caring and compassionate attorneys will craft a winning strategy that is specific to you and your situation, as you will never be just a generic case number in our office.
 We care about you, and we are ready to fight to get you the results you deserve.

 Independent Contractor Vs Employee: What’s The Difference?